Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 round trip.
 It may take one or more retries for the DNS information to get to the remote server and back, but it usually works the first time.
 The response to this request is cached based on the time-to-live specified in the DNS response.
-The response also contains the IP address of christine.website.
+The response also contains the IP address of xeiaso.net.

 ## Security